arojasag/frontend/README.md

 docker build --build-args mode=<mode> -t <image_name>
 ```

-mode can be:
+`mode` can be:

-- prod, which means "production"
+- `prod`, which means "production"
-- dev, which means "dev"
+- `dev`, which means "development"

-By default, the mode is set to prod, so if you want to run the production build, you may simply run:
+By default, the `mode` is set to `prod`, so if you want to run the production build,
+you may simply run:

 ```sh
 docker build -t <image_name>